 - Higher-than-usual mortality rate.

 In sow barns, symptoms include all of the above plus:

 - Weak litters.

-Preventing the spread of ASF
+Preventing the Spread of African Swine Fever

-There is no vaccine or cure for ASF.
+There is no vaccine or cure for African Swine Fever.
 The major risk factors to Canada are the importation of feed from China, travellers coming into contact with the virus and bringing it back to Canada on their clothes and footwear, and people smuggling in infected pork and pork products.
 The virus survives up to 300 days in fresh meat and processed pork products including cured, air dried, salted or smoked products, and up to 1,000 days in frozen pork.

 - Be wary of where you dispose of your food waste so other animals, including wild boars, do not have access to it.